MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/assign-licenses-to-users.md

 You can invite guest users to collaborate with your organization in the <a href="https://go.microsoft.com/fwlink/p/?linkid=2067268" target="_blank">Microsoft Entra admin center</a>.
 To learn about guest users, see [B2B collaboration overview](/azure/active-directory/external-identities/what-is-b2b).
 If you don't have any guest users, see [Quickstart: Add a guest user and send an invitation](/azure/active-directory/external-identities/b2b-quickstart-add-guest-users-portal).

 > [!IMPORTANT]
-> You must be a Global admin to do these steps.
+> You must be a Global Administrator to do these steps.

   [!INCLUDE [ga-roles-limitation](../../includes/ga-roles-limitation.md)]